matthewgthomas/gratitude/src/content/act5.md

 <WideImage src={sunrise} alt="Sunrise over the Sahara desert" />

 In the Arctic Circle, the sun won’t rise for months.
 This is the polar night.
-Purples and greens flutter about the sky; it’s a time of auroras.
+Purples and cyans flutter about the sky; it’s a time of auroras.
 Warming orange light spills out of every house.
 Pine trees are marshmallowed with snow.
 Northern Norway looks like a postcard from Narnia.
 The sun won’t rise for months, but winter in the Arctic Circle is never truly dark.

 <WideImage src={tromso} alt="Early afternoon during the Polar Night, viewed from the upper reaches of Tromsø centre towards the mainland side" caption="Source: <a href='https://commons.wikimedia.org/wiki/User:Osopolar'>Osopolar</a>, via <a href='https://commons.wikimedia.org/wiki/File:Morketidettermiddag.JPG'>WikiMedia Commons</a>" />